 Select the "Albuquerque Campus Applications" tab.
 Then select the appropriate application type - Undergraduate Application or Graduate Application.
 When selecting your intended field of study, make sure to select the online program.
 Graduate applications may also have additional requirements such as GRE/GMAT test scores and letters of recommendation.

 - Step 3: Request your prior college official transcripts for review

 The application process includes submitting official transcripts.
-Transcripts must be sent directly to The University of New Mexico, either by your previous school's Registrar, or a third-party transcript service such as Parchments.
+Transcripts must be sent directly to The University of New Mexico, either by your previous school's Registrar or a third-party transcript service such as Parchment.
 Paper transcripts are mailed to The UNM Office of Admissions, PO Box 4895, Albuquerque, NM 87196-4895.
 Electronic transcripts are sent to email@example.com.
 Visit unm.edu/apply for more about the application process.

 - Step 4: Apply for financial aid